-Cavities expose sensitive dentin and nerve pulp in teeth, which leads to an ache or pain that comes and goes.
+Cavities can expose sensitive dentin, which leads to an ache or pain that comes and goes.
 According to the American Dental Association, cavity pain often occurs when you eat cold or sweet foods.
-Other signs that you have a cavity are food catching in your teeth or an area of a tooth that feels rough to touch with your tongue.
+Other signs that you have a cavity, is food catching in your teeth, or an area of a tooth that feels rough to touch with your tongue.
 You might also be able to see the actual decay in your tooth.

 Natural home remedies for cavity pain relief include warm water, salt and clove oil.
 The Mayo Clinic advises people with cavities to brush with warm water to clean all parts of the mouth, including the painful area.
 You can also try rinsing with warm salt water by following these steps:

 - Add two teaspoons of salt to a glass of warm water.

 - Stir the salt until it’s dissolved.

 - Rinse your mouth thoroughly with the salt water and spit it out.

 Rinsing with salt water cleans food debris from the cavity and soothes inflammation.
 Don’t rinse with hot or cold water.
 Extreme temperatures can make your cavity pain even worse.

 Clove oil is another effective temporary relief for painful cavities.
 Follow these steps:

 - Add two or three drops of clove oil to a cotton swab, cotton ball or a clean piece of tissue.

 - Put the swab, ball or tissue at the site of the cavity and leave it there until the pain fades.